 In 2021, Adelaide PHN undertook stakeholder consultations to inform the recommissioning of primary mental health care services scheduled for commissioning and implementation from 2022/23 to 2024/25.
 The consultations engaged over 100 stakeholders from diverse groups, including people with lived experience of mental conditions, GPs, mental health clinicians, and representatives from Adelaide PHN commissioned primary mental health services, mental health peak body organisations, LHNs, and the SA Government.
-Stakeholders provided feedback in relation to existing Adelaide PHN commissioned primary mental health services, mental health care services, and solutions to concerns, and identifying vulnerable populations within the community.
+Stakeholders provided feedback in relation to existing Adelaide PHN commissioned primary mental health services, mental health peak body organisations, LHNs, and the SA Government.
+Stakeholders provided feedback in relation to existing Adelaide PHN commissioned primary mental health care services, with a focus on identifying key strengths, concerns, and solutions to concerns, and identifying vulnerable populations within the community.
 Adelaide PHN went to the open market for redesigned PMHC services, including two hubs and specialist services for culturally and linguistically diverse populations, LGBTIQA+ communities, and children in the north of the region.
 These services are due to commence on 1 July 2023.
 Service issues identified in the consultations are provided throughout this chapter.
 The full consultation report is available on the Adelaide PHN website.

 In 2022, Adelaide PHN undertook stakeholder consultations to inform the evaluation and recommissioning of complex youth services scheduled for commissioning and implementation from 2023/24 to 2024/25.
 The consultations engaged over 70 stakeholders from diverse groups, including young people who had accessed complex youth services, staff working in complex youth services, and external stakeholders.
 Stakeholders provided feedback in relation to existing Adelaide PHN commissioned complex youth services, with a focus on identifying key successes and challenges of these services, as well as opportunities for the future.
 Adelaide PHN re-designed the complex youth service and went to the open market for this service in November 2022.
-The new complex youth service is due to commence on 1 July 2023.
+The new complex youth service, Youth Enhance Service (YES) commenced on 1 July 2023.
 The evaluation report is available on the Adelaide PHN website.